fhiso/legacy-format/serialization-redux.md

 ## IRI to/from Tag

-Each *structure type identifier*s in a dataset if represented by a **tag** in the serialization format.
+Each *structure type identifier* in a dataset is represented by a **tag** in the serialization format.
 The mapping between *tag*s and *structure type identifier*s is handled by an **IRI dictionary**.
-The *IRI dictionary* may also define a set of alternate IRIs for a tag.
+The *IRI dictionary* may also define a set of alternate IRIs for a *tag*.

 {.note} The intent of the set of alternate IRIs is to aid implementations in handling unknown extensions